davidchen2001/among-us-search/README.md

-Determining the best path for the imposters in Among Us with A* Search
+Determining the best path for the imposters to kill crewmates in Among Us with A* Search